MMZK1526/Haskell-Graphs/README.md

 For a quick guide on the algorithms, check out Example.hs.

 # Graph.hs
-Implements graph using Adjacency List;
+Implements graphs using Adjacency List;
 Provides a type class for graphs.

 # Search
 Implements Depth-First Search & Breadth-First Search;
 Generates spanning trees and computes depth of each node given the root;
 Checks connectivity of graphs;
 Computes distance between two nodes;
 Conducts topological sort on directed acylic graphs (DAG).

 * `depthFirstNodes :: :: Graph a => Int -> a -> [(Int, Int)]`